 Mr S. Forsyth

-In the video below, Mr Forsyth, Subject Leader for History, explains the different topics you will study on the History course:
+The video below explains the different topics you will study on the History course:

 The History GCSE covers a wide range of topics and is divided into two papers; ‘Understanding the Modern World’ and ‘Shaping the Nation’.
 Module 1, which is started at the end of Year 9, examines conflict and tension between 1919-39.
 Learners will explore peace-making efforts after the First World War, the weaknesses of the League of Nations and Hitler’s foreign policy; which led to the outbreak of World War Two.
 In Module 2, we will look at opportunity and inequality in the United States between 1919 and 1973.
 This will include period studies of prosperity in the Roaring Twenties, the Great Depression of the 1930s and the Civil Rights Movement of the 1960s and 1970s.
 Module 3 is an in-depth study of Norman England from 1066-1100.
 Learners will be taught about the Norman Conquest, life under the Normans as well as studying a specific Norman site within the UK.
 The final Module is a thematic study which explores migration, empires and the people of Britain from 790 AD to the present day.
 Learners will study how war, religion, science and technology have all influenced Britain.
 Topics include the Vikings, the Anglo-Saxons and, the colonisation of America, India and Africa, as well as the end of the Empire.